TimMangan/App-Info/docs/Windows/ConEmu/ConEmuPack/InstalConfigure.md

 * For the 64-bit version use '/p:x64'
 * For silent installation use '/qn'

+## SilentInstallHQ
+Silent Install HQ provides information on the silent install of this app https://silentinstallhq.com/?s=ConEmu

 ## Typical Configuration Items

 This identifies the most commonly interesting configuration items in the application.